ewenme/site/content/posts/2022-11-22-on-shenmue/index.md

 The decision to incorporate QTEs that replace potential fighting opportunities contributes to the slower pace of the game that can feel jarring 20 years on.
-Imagine The Last Of Us making you sit and wait for half of an in-game day while you wait for the only storyline task to progress.
+Imagine The Last Of Us making you sit and wait for half of an in-game day while you wait for the only story-line task to progress.
 Shenmue does this a lot and makes me wonder if these are design choices are simply the rough edges of a pioneering foray into environmental storytelling and a world that feels lived in.